RobIsaTeam/courses/_course_3_threejs/7-data_driven_animation.md

 >
 > 1. Using the HSL (hue, saturation, lightness) colourspace allows us to update the lightness only, keeping where on the rainbow we currently are (hue) and the greyness of the colour (saturation) the same.
 > 1. You can read out the initial colour of each sphere in HSL colourspace using sphere.material.color.getHSL() where we set up the spheres.
 > 1. You can use item.sphere.material.color.setHSL( ... ) to set the value in the update function.
+Like the scaling function, this function expects three input arguments.
-> 1. The lightness of a colour should always be between 0 and 1, so you might need to peek into the data to find the maximum value and divide by it.
+> 1. All values should be between 0 and 1, but you can play with the scaling until it looks nice.

-> ### Challenge: A better way to keep the time
+> ### Advanced challenge: A better way to keep the time
 >
 > 1. The following bit of code can be used to improve the way we update our data.
 > 1. Explain how it's doing it.